How to Apply

 Research degrees: for doctoral research we would normally require a good performance at Master's level or equivalent.
 As entrance requirements for other research degrees vary, please contact the Postgraduate Secretary.

-For international students whose first language is not English: we require IELTS of 7.0 (with no element under 6.5) or equivalent.
+For international students whose first language is not English: we require IELTS of 7.0 (with no element under 6.5 for applications for 2015; for applications for 2016 with no element under 7.0) or equivalent.

 The application process is straightforward and requires you to complete the online application form.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department before making your application, particularly for research degrees, so that you can discuss your proposed project with a potential supervisor.